I think I can get a foam board for about six hundred bucks! Why should I pay more for wood?

 Real wooden boards are always heavier (out of water), but how much heavier depends on a handful of factors, and on how you compare the boards.
 For instance, foam boards can be tremendously different from one another in how they are constructed.
 Some foam and glass boards are built with less material to make them lighter and they are very fragile as a result.
 Others are much stronger; especially those with more resilient foam cores or epoxy skins.
 Some are stronger due to more layers of glass - or a heavier type of glass - and are naturally heavier.

-But when we weigh our boards against boards of comparable shapes and reasonable construction, we usually find that our long boards are about 10% heavier, and as boards get smaller (below seven feet or so) they start to approach 20% heavier.
+But when we weigh our boards against boards of comparable shapes and semi-robust construction, we usually find that our long boards are about 10% heavier, and as boards get smaller (below seven feet or so) they start to approach 20% heavier.
 We attribute this to the fact that a long board will have more internal space as a percentage of the total board volume than will a shorter board.

 If measured in a lab you should be able to determine the fraction of an inch of difference a Grain board, floating at rest with no surfer on it, would be lower in the water.
-But when you do the math, board weight by itself is as significant as you would think - a board that weighs 15% more than another board, will weigh only 2% more when both boards have 160-pound surfers on them.
+But when you do the math, board weight by itself isn't as significant as you would think - a board that weighs 15% more than another board, will weigh only 2% more when both boards have 160-pound surfers on them.
 Still, none of that is really relevant to the experience of surfing - which is all about how boards and surfers behave in a highly dynamic, propulsive environment.
 In the water, our boards do not have a noticeable heaviness to them until they are in trim when the glide kicks in - when "weight" turns to "drive".
-They never feel corky, but do have a different feeling of buoyancy when in motion than do foam boards - we think that the air space inside creates tension in the board's skin and frames that gives it a more lively feel than something that is of equal density throughout (like foam).
+They never feel corky, but they do have a different feeling of buoyancy when in motion than foam boards - we think that the air space inside creates tension in the board's skin and frames that gives it a more lively feel than something that is of equal density throughout (like foam).
 The way weight is distributed in wood boards also helps them carry through turns better, which means it also requires slightly more energy to initiate those turns.
 Though they have a decidedly soft feel in some surf conditions, many surfers report a certain amount of chop dampening because, though the boards are more lively than foam, they do not rise clear of the water as easily as a light-weight foam board would.
 But once they are planing, their added weight generates more momentum down the line.